Install a legacy Kubernetes delegate

 Make sure the Kubernetes Cluster Resources (CPU, Memory) are enough.

-If the Delegate didn’t reach a healthy state, try this:
+If the delegate didn’t reach a healthy state, run the following:

 kubectl describe pod <your-delegate-pod> -n harness-delegate-ng

-The following table lists each of the environment variables in the Harness Kubernetes Delegate YAML.
+The following environment variables are available in the legacy Kubernetes delegate YAML.

 - name: JAVA_OPTS value: "-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap -XX:MaxRAMFraction=2 -Xms64M"